-Washington College’s C.V.
-Starr Center for the Study of the American Experience is dedicated to fostering innovative approaches to the American past and present.
+Washington College’s Starr Center for the Study of the American Experience explores the American experience in all its diversity and complexity, seeks creative approaches to illuminating the past, and inspires thoughtful conversation informed by history.
 Through educational programs, scholarship and public outreach, and a special focus on written history, the Starr Center seeks to bridge the divide between the academic world and the public at large.